-However, marketing and sales aren’t interchangeable, and along with business growth, companies split their marketing teams into separate departments.
-As a rule, b2b organizations are sales driven, while b2c is marketing driven.
-The difference between sales and marketing in the roles and responsibilities we are going to figure out below.
+However, marketing and sales aren’t interchangeable, and as businesses grow, they often split their marketing teams into separate departments.
+As a rule, b2b organizations are sales-driven, while b2c is marketing-driven.
+The difference between sales and marketing in terms of roles and responsibilities is outlined below.

 Definition of marketing and sales

-Meanwhile, sales strategy focuses on a transaction between two parties and an agreement on the price and security with the help of negotiations and objectives overcoming.
+Meanwhile, sales strategy focuses on a transaction between two parties and an agreement on the price and security with the help of negotiations and overcoming objectives.
 This activity is driven by human interaction and has rather a short-term relationship with buyers.
 That means that sales reps can transform the situation using their personal skills.

 Sales and marketing responsibilities